 Water and Mildew Resistance

-Sealers help protect wood from the damaging effects of moisture.
-By drying into a solid protective coat of polymer, the sealer can prevent rain, snow, humidity, and sprinkler runoff from soaking into the wood fibers.
-If wood remains unsealed, however, moisture eventually leads to swelling, splitting, and rot.
-Some products even include mildewcides, which are chemicals that kill fungal spores.
+Good deck sealers, like deck paints, may include mildewcides, which are chemicals that kill fungal spores.
 In damp climates, the growth of mold or mildew on wooden decks can be frustrating because the white or black splotches are unsightly and difficult to eliminate.
-If you live in a rainy or high-humidity climate, look for a sealer that fights fungus as well as water.
+If you live in a rainy or high-humidity climate, look for a sealer that fights fungus as well as moisture.

-Most deck sealers require two coats for the best performance, but a few products can get the job done with just a single coat.
-That’s a big time-saver, although of course you’ll pay more for a single-coat sealer.
+Most deck sealers require two coats for the best performance, though a few products can get the job done with just a single coat.
+That’s a big time-saver, although users will pay more for a single-coat sealer.

 Our Top Picks